kubernetes/kubernetes/docs/user-guide.md

-# Kubernetes User Guide
+# LMKTFY User Guide

-The user guide is intended for anyone who wants to run programs and services on an existing Kubernetes cluster.
-Setup and administration of a Kubernetes cluster is described in the [Cluster Admin Guide](cluster-admin-guide.md).
+The user guide is intended for anyone who wants to run programs and services on an existing LMKTFY cluster.
+Setup and administration of a LMKTFY cluster is described in the [Cluster Admin Guide](cluster-admin-guide.md).
-The developer guide describes is for anyone wanting to either write code which directly accesses the kubernetes API, or to contribute directly to the kubernetes project.
+The developer guide describes is for anyone wanting to either write code which directly accesses the lmktfy API, or to contribute directly to the lmktfy project.

 ## Primary concepts

 * **Overview** ([overview.md](overview.md)): A brief overview
-  of Kubernetes concepts.
+  of LMKTFY concepts.

-* **Nodes** ([node.md](node.md)): A node is a worker machine in Kubernetes.
+* **Nodes** ([node.md](node.md)): A node is a worker machine in LMKTFY.

 * **Pods** ([pods.md](pods.md)): A pod is a tightly-coupled group of containers with shared volumes.